1671 to 1863

 Rustat established a permanent trust fund for scholarships for eight sons of deceased Church of England clergymen, enabling them to study in the College until they had obtained their MA degree and could be ordained themselves.
-Rustat supplemented the trust with another fund to maintain their widowed mothers.
+In addition to this, Rustat also established a fund for widows of Church of England clergymen.

 By 1769 it was possible to increase the number of his scholarships from eight to eleven and double their value.
 Fifty years later there were 14 scholarships and 17 by the 1860s.